city

 You should also be prepared for the possibility of speed bumps and a promising deal falling apart.

-Example: Negotiations Stalling Over Claims
+Example: Negotiations Stalling over Claims

 Elon Musk’s much anticipated 2022 acquisition of Twitter is one such deal that will be discussed in M&A MBA classes for years to come.
 The $44 billion deal hit a major stalling point in May 2022, when Musk accused the social media outlet of not providing the information he asked for on the number of Twitter accounts that were fake or spam bots (Twitter had claimed early on in the deal that less than 5% of Twitter accounts were fake).